 That means making sure there are no tripping hazards or slippery surfaces, keeping people at a safe distance from home improvement projects in progress, and informing guests of any potential risks, such as wobbly stairs or unsafe decks.

 Although kids will be drawn to pools, trampolines, and water features, it is important to remember that adult supervision at all times is incredibly important.

 “Something as simple as a net on the trampoline can help keep children safe,” Ogilvy says.
 “If there are parts of the yard where potential accidents can happen, keep people away or mark and cordon them off.
 Homeowners or renters have a duty of care to inform guests about anything that is not safe.”

 “It all comes down to liability,” he adds.
 “It doesn’t matter if you are a homeowner or a renter; you have a responsibility to help people stay safe when they visit.
 That’s why the liability aspect within your home or renters insurance is so important.
 Not only does it help you if you are found negligent; it also can help cover legal costs incurred in your defence.”

 Learn more about BCAA Home Insurance at www.bcaa.com/home.

 You can find the full article written by Jessica Kirby at www.westernliving.ca/Summer-Entertaining-at-Home.

 The information provided in this article has been provided for general information purposes only and does not constitute legal or other professional advice or an opinion of any kind.
 No one should act, or refrain from acting, based solely upon the information provided in this article or other general information without first seeking appropriate professional advice.
-Home Insurance is sold through BCAA Insurance Agency Ltd., a licensed insurance agency, and underwritten by BCAA Insurance Corporation.
+Home Insurance is sold through B.C.A.A.
+Holdings Ltd. dba BCAA Insurance Agency, a licensed insurance agent, and underwritten by BCAA Insurance Corporation.